A Note on Particle Gibbs Method and its Extensions and Variants

 There are broadly two types of state inference problems in SSMs, filtering and smoothing.
 We mainly focus on inference problems related with marginal filtering, in which observations $y_{1:t}$ up to the current time step $t$ are used to infer the current value of the state $x_t$.
 Bayesian filtering recursions are used iteratively to solve the filtering problem for each time $t$ by using the following two steps.

 We consider the simplest particle filter called Bootstrap Particle Filter (BPF) or standard SMC.
 At a high level SMC works as follows.
-At time 1, N particles ${x_{1}^i}$, for $i=1, \ldots, N$, are generated from prior $p(x_1|\theta)$ and the corresponding importance weights are computed using $\Tilde{w}_1^i = p(y_1|\theta, x_1^i)$.
-To generate N particles approximately distributed according to the posterior $p(x_1|\theta)$ we sample N times from the Importance Sampling (IS) approximation $\hat{p}(x_1|y_1)$, this is known as resampling step.
+At time 1,$N$ particles ${x_{1}^i}$, for $i=1, \ldots, N$, are generated from prior $p(x_1|\theta)$ and the corresponding importance weights are computed using $\Tilde{w}_1^i = p(y_1|\theta, x_1^i)$.
+To generate $N$ particles approximately distributed according to the posterior $p(x_1|\theta)$ we sample $N$ times from the Importance Sampling (IS) approximation $\hat{p}(x_1|y_1)$, this is known as resampling step.
 At time 2 the algorithm aims to produce samples approximately distributed according to $p(x_{1:2}|\theta, y_{1:2})$ using the samples obtained at time 1.
-This process is then repeated for T times.
-The standard particle filter is summarized in Algorithm~\ref{algo:bpf}.
+This process is then repeated for $T$ times.
+The standard particle filter is summarized in Algorithm~\ref{algo:bpf}, where $Cat$ denotes categorical distribution.
 We refer to \citep{doucet2009tutorial} for a gentle introduction on SMC technique.